gracesfinn/WAT-HOSPITAL/README.md

 1. One that contains the MySQL code for the above create and Insert statements (Data Export).
 2. One that contains all other operations:
-a. the list of frequently used queries on the database tables.
+..a. the list of frequently used queries on the database tables.
 b.
 Create Index statements.
 c.
 Create Trigger statements.
 d.
 Create View statements.